-11.6 In order to ensure all programmes can be delivered with quality, the College sets an academic staff to student ratio at a comparable level to other self-financing institutions.
-For degree and sub-degree programmes, the overall academic staff to student ratio

-(SSR) is normally set at 1:25.
+In order to ensure all programmes can be delivered with quality, the College sets an academic staff to student ratio at a comparable level to other self-financing institutions.
+For taught master's degree, bachelor's degree and sub-degree programmes, the overall academic staff to student ratio (SSR) is normally set at 1:25.
 For those programmes leading to professional registration or recognition, the ratio would be adjusted to meet the requirements as stipulated by the respective professional bodies.